 Using concrete skills like these we can all learn to engage more productively in the conflicts of our era, to prevent conflicts upstream and reduce the harms associated with them downstream, to build and sustain resilient and compassionate organizations and communities capable of balancing unity and difference, civility and contestation.

 For information contact Dr. Bill Lyons at firstname.lastname@example.org or (330) 972-5855.

-> Our mission is to assist you in better understanding the nature of conflict and the various ways we might prevent, resolve, or reduce the harms associated with conflict—from interpersonal to international.
+Our goal is to assist you in better understanding the nature of conflict and the various ways we might transform, prevent, resolve, or reduce the harms associated with conflict—from interpersonal to international.
 In order to accomplish this together, you should choose which one of our programs you are interested in pursuing and then click on ‘Join Us’ to find our one-page application form.

-> Get Started on the Right Foot
+Get Started on the Right Foot